NCAlgebra/NC/DOCUMENTATION/README.md

-As in the previous example, the GB revealed new relationships that must hold true if ![1- x](https://render.githubusercontent.com/render/math?math=1-%20x&mode=inline) is invertible, and one can use this relationship to the original expression using `NCReplaceRepeated` as in:
+As in the previous example, the GB revealed new relationships that must hold true if ![1- x](https://render.githubusercontent.com/render/math?math=1-%20x&mode=inline) is invertible, and one can use this relationship to *simplify* the original expression using `NCReplaceRepeated` as in:

     NCReplaceRepeated[x ** inv[1 - x] - inv[1 - x] ** x, rules]